angular/angular/aio/content/guide/ngmodule-faq.md

             Declarations are private by default.
             If this module does _not_ export `HeroComponent`, no other module can see it.

-            Importing a module does _not_ automatically re-export the imported module's exports.
+            Importing a module does _not_ automatically re-export the imported module's imports.
             Module 'B' can't use `ngIf` just because it imported module `A` which imported `CommonModule`.
             Module 'B' must import `CommonModule` itself.